OLED1/chia-manager/README.md

 ## Installation and Usage
 ### Installation
-At first you need a self hosted system where you can run the php based webgui and the needed mysql database.
+At first you need a self hosted system where you can run the PHP based Web-GUI and the needed Mysql database.

 #### Install PHP
-At least PHP 7.4 is needed to run the webuig.
+At least PHP 7.4 is needed to run the Web-GUI.
 PHP 8 is currently not supported/tested.

 ##### Debian based systems (Ubuntu 20.04)
 This application is currently tested on Ubuntu 20.04 LTS.